microsoft/yardl/docs/docs.md

       items: double
 ```

-Is represented in JSON like this:
+is represented in JSON like this:

 ```JSON
 {